In Headliner Highlight 003, we talk with Thomas Neeson. Thomas is the host, producer, creator, and fearless leader of the Circle of Nerds podcast.

 I know it’s weird, but I thinking is overrated.

-If someone was to only listen to one episode of yours, which one would you send?
+If someone was to only listen to one episode of yours, which one would you recommend?

-We just we were not prepared.
-We were not ready at all to do this thing, but I really think that that’s the point one thing that we do it circle of nerds are watch words are educate, entertain and empower.
+We were just not prepared.
+We were not ready at all to do this thing, but I really think that that’s the point.
+One thing that we do at Circle Of Nerds is educate, entertain, and empower.

 Do you have a favorite podcast?